sryanshin/srshin/README.md

 ## **Featured publications**
-"The diffusion of scientific discoveries in government laboratories", with Jisoo Lee, Yura Jung, and Junseok Hwang, 2022, **Research Policy**, 51(5).
+"The diffusion of scientific discoveries in government laboratories", with Jisoo Lee, Yura Jung, and Junseok Hwang, 2022, **Research Policy**, 51(5). [(Link)](https://doi.org/10.1016/j.respol.2022.104496)

 ## **Work in Progress**
-"Skilled human capital and high-growth entrepreneurship: Evidence from inventor inflows", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, National Bureau of Economic Research (No. w27605)
+"Skilled human capital and high-growth entrepreneurship: Evidence from inventor inflows", with Benjamin Balsmeier, Lee Fleming, and Matt Marx, National Bureau of Economic Research [(No. w27605)](https://www.nber.org/papers/w27605)

 "The impact of scientists on commercial inventions" (Job market paper), Single-authored, Data analysis